renke/import-sort/README.md

 By default, `import-sort` comes with two styles.

 * `import-sort-style-eslint` (default): A style that sorts your imports such that they conform to [ESLint](http://eslint.org/) rule [sort-imports](http://eslint.org/docs/rules/sort-imports).
-See [example-babylon-eslint](https://github.com/renke/import-sort/tree/master/packages/example-babylon-eslint).

 * `import-sort-style-renke`: My personal style.
 It's a bit more "complex" than the `eslint` style and is probably not for everybody (hence not being the default).
-See [example-babylon-renke](https://github.com/renke/import-sort/tree/master/packages/example-babylon-renke).

 # Writing you own custom style